byu-oit/hw-static-site/README.md

 git push
 ```

 In GitHub Actions, watch the deploy steps run (you have a new push, so you'll have to go back and select the new workflow run instance and the job again).
 Once the `Invalidate CloudFront cache` step succeeds, hit your application in the browser and see if your change worked.
+If you aren't seeing the change, you may need to invalidate your browser cache as well.

 > Note:
 >